lukesiedle/backbone-interface/README.md

 An extension to Backbone core that allows interfaces to be implemented for stricter code organization.
 Place your interfaces in separate files with comments, allowing an overview of your Model's methods.
+During implementation, errors will be thrown if the model does not contain the methods of the interface.
 Not to be used in production.

 Example: